Investiture of the Gods: Creations of Daji

-This is a list of the variety of projects created by Daji throughout the novel Fengshen Yanyi by Lu Xixing and Xu Zhonglin.
+This is a list of the variety of projects created by Daji throughout the novel Fengshen Yanyi by Xu Zhonglin and Lu Xixing.

 The Bronze Toaster

 The Bronze Toaster, intended as a torture and execution device, was first suggested by Daji.
 It is a bronze cylindrical device that is over twenty feet tall and eight feet wide.
 It has two wheels on each side so it can be moved around.
 There are three layers of charcoal over three layers of burning fire inside the device.
 The victims were stripped naked and tied before being placed into the pit.
 The pit was used to execute Grand Counselor Mei Bo.
 Big fans were used to intensify the fire during the execution of Mei Bo.

 The Bronze Toaster was only mentioned in Chapter 6.

 The Snake Pit

 The Snake Pit, another torture device, was first introduced in Chapter 17.
 The 25-feet wide snake pit was dug beneath the Star-Picking Belvedere.
 Venomous spiders and exceedingly venomous snakes were put into the pit.
 Once this pit was finally constructed, seventy-two unfortunate maidens, with their hair shaved and clothes stripped, were tied and thrown into the pit to feed the snakes.

 This torturing device was mentioned multiple times after Chapter 17.